3DA: Assessing 3D-Printed Electrodes for Measuring Electrodermal Activity: Efficiency of 3D-Printed Electrode Shape on EDA Measurements

 \subsubsection{Independent Variables}

-We investigate the electrode shape as single independent variable.
-We simultaneously compare these to the Seeed Grove EDA electrode measurements during the oddball task.
-To that end, we created six shapes for the Protopasta conductive material (i.e., small conic, tall conic, circular, dome, large circular, circular, inset, see~\autoref{fig:teaser}).
+As a single independent variable, We investigate six electrode shapes: \textit{conic, tall conic, circular, large circular, dome, inset} (see~\autoref{fig:teaser}).
+We compare these to the Seeed Grove EDA electrode measurements during the oddball task.